Volunteers thanked for magnificent reserve

 On top of this, a skate park was developed in 2016 and continues to be well used.
 The recreation reserve is also the home of Leongatha’s Avenue of Honour.

-It is also well used for its park and barbecue facility, and is frequented by walkers and joggers recreationally.
+The reserve is well used for its park and barbecue facility, and is frequented by walkers and joggers.

 Major events have also been held at the reserve, including the Rotary Show ‘N’ Shine, the circus and school sporting events.

 The Leongatha Recreation Reserve is unique.
-According to Mr Wright, there’s only one other reserve like it in Victoria.
+According to Leongatha Recreation Reserve committee chair Mr Glenn Wright, there’s only one other reserve like it in Victoria.

 “It’s important for the community to have a facility like this and that it is kept in good repair.
 It reflects on the town’s pride when people come in to visit and see our excellent facilities,” he said.